 The dynamics have begun.
 Within that little body lies a great commission . . . its soul’s journey, purpose, identity.

-That journey can be anything but easy because the soul-body matrix will engage in a no-holds-barred tug of war vs. resting in a holy balance.
+It won’t be easy because the soul-body (a uniquely fused form, a matrix for physical/spiritual life) will engage in a no-holds-barred tug of war vs. resting in a holy balance.

 I know that battle well.
 More than likely, you sense it too.
 It is, after all, the stuff within all of us residing on this side of heaven.